projectara/greybus-spec/source/special.rst

 Greybus Control Disconnecting Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Control Disconnecting Operation is used by the AP Module to inform an Interface that the disconnect process has begun for a CPort that was previously the subject of a Greybus Control Connected Operation.
-After sending this request, the AP Module may issue responses to requests from the Interface, but it shall send no further requests on the CPort given in the Control Disconnecting Operation request.
-The Interface may send responses to the AP to Operations whose requests it received before receiving the Control Disconnecting Operation Request, but shall otherwise cease transmission on the given CPort.
-The AP Module may send a Control Disconnecting Operation with a cport_id field equal to zero (i.e., when disconnecting the Control CPort itself), but only after all other connections on the interface have been disconnected as specified by the Control Protocol Disconnected Operation.
+After establishing a Greybus Connection from an AP Interface to another Interface, the AP may later use the Greybus Control Disconnecting Operation to notify the Interface that the Connection is being closed, and thus that the CPort will later be disconnected.

+Procedures the AP may use to establish and close Greybus Connections are provided in :ref:`lifecycles_connection_management`.
+Use of this Operation is part of those procedures.

 Greybus Control Disconnecting Request
 """""""""""""""""""""""""""""""""""""

-The Greybus Control Disconnecting request supplies the CPort ID on the receiving Interface that is being disconnected.
+The Greybus Control Disconnecting request supplies the CPort ID on the receiving Interface that is being closed.

 .. figtable::
     :nofig: